FAQ

 If the lights are not lit and this is affecting device operation, it may be due to a poor connection—simply unplug and reinsert the Ethernet cable to resolve the issue.

-1.What’s the main functionalities of Vela?
+1.What are the main functions of Vela?

 2.What resolutions and formats does Vela support?